 Go to mailing list.

-- Contributors will be required to register and will be able to upload their own materials, whether essays, reviews, illustrations, video, or recordings.
-These will be moderated in each instance.
+- Contributors will be required to register and contact the editors to organize collaborative work.
+This will be moderated in each instance.

 - Editors are managing the site, providing the first input and evaluating contributions.
 At the moment there are two editors: Dr. Roxana Preda (University of Edinburgh) and Dr. Andrew Taylor (University of Edinburgh).
 Scholars who would like a deeper involvement with the project and wish to become editors themselves, please make contact using the tab on the homepage.